FAQs

 How long will I be in hospital?

 This depends on the surgery you are going to have and also on your home circumstances.
 In general arthroscopic surgery (key hole) is performed as a day case procedure so you will not stay in hospital overnight.
-Joint replacement and osteotomy procedures require a stay of between 1 and 3 days with most people going home on day 1 for partial knee replacements and osteotomy and day 2 for total knee replacement.
+Joint replacement and osteotomy procedures require a stay of between 0 and 3 days with most people going home on day 1.

 Do I have stitches or staples to come out?

-Mr Gallacher does not use staples at all and uses an absorbable stitch that does not require removal.
+Mr Gallacher does not use staples on elective surgical cases and uses an absorbable stitch that does not require removal.
 You will have replacement dressings to take home with you to use for the first 10 days after surgery.
 You will not normally need to attend your GP or practice nurse to have the wound redressed or anything removed.

 When can I drive after surgery?